 - Project monitoring and control

-- Project Estimation: Project Size Estimation is the most important parameter based on which all other estimations like cost, duration and effort are made.
+Project Size Estimation is the most significant parameter based on which all other estimations like cost, duration and effort are made.

 - Cost Estimation: Total expenses to develop the software product is estimated.